wrsmall/bamazon/README.md

 # bamazon
-In this project, I created an Amazon-like storefront with the MySQL skills you learned this unit.
-The app will take in orders from customers and deplete stock from the store's inventory.
+In this project, I created an Amazon-like storefront with MySQL .
+On the customer page, Bamazon allows a customer to make an order, while simultaneously depleteing the stock as the user shops.
 <h3>BAMAZONCUSTOMER</H3>

 ![ ](bamazoncustomer.gif)